Location: DIBIT2, A3, Floor 4

 Head, Functional Genomics of Cancer Unit

-Dr. Giovanni Tonon is the Director of the Center of Translational Genomics and Bioinformatics, and of the Functional Genomics of Cancer Unit at IRCCS Ospedale San Raffaele.
+Giovanni Tonon is the Director of the Center of Translational Genomics and Bioinformatics, and Head of the Functional Genomics of Cancer Unit at IRCCS Ospedale San Raffaele.
 He has a long-standing interest in the identification of cancer genes and pathways through cytogenetic and bioinformatic approaches, the elucidation of their oncogenic mechanism and the translation of these results in novel therapies.
-While in the United States, first at NIH, Bethesda, MD, and then at the Dana-Farber Cancer Institute, Harvard Medical School, Boston, MA, he has contributed to the identification of cancer genes in multiple myeloma, lung cancer and colon cancer, and of tumor-related pathways such as MYC in glioma and mitochondria in telomere dysfunction.
+While in the United States, first at NIH (Bethesda – MD), and then at the Dana-Farber Cancer Institute, Harvard Medical School, (Boston – MA), he has contributed to the identification of cancer genes in multiple myeloma, lung cancer and colon cancer, and of tumor-related pathways such as MYC in glioma and mitochondria in telomere dysfunction.
 He has expertise in functional validation of cancer genes.
-Since moving to IRCCS Ospedale San Raffaele, he has intensified its efforts in the identification of cancer genes and in their potential use as druggable targets.
+Since moving to IRCCS Ospedale San Raffaele, he has intensified his efforts towards the identification of cancer genes and their potential use as druggable targets.

 1997-2002, Ph.D. in Biochemistry, University of Milan, Italy.
 Final test full marks